PrabalS12/Problem-Statement-Restaurant-Tracking-and-Monitoring-System/README.md

 6. Use Postman/Thunderclient, etc. for executing API requests and responses. </i>

-<b><u>Problem Statement</u>: </b><i> There are several restaurants in the United States that need to monitor if the store is online or not.
+<b><u>Problem Statement</u>: </b><i> several restaurants in the United States need to monitor if the store is online or not.
 All restaurants are supposed to be online during their business hours.
 Due to some unknown reasons, a store might go inactive for a few hours.
 Restaurant owners want to get a report of how often this happened in the past.</i>

 <b><u>Aim</u>: </b>To develop optimized and efficient solutions by building backend APIs that will help restaurant owners achieve this goal.